lequanha/Kiwiland/README.md

 my_routes.get_shortest_distance("B", "B")
 my_routes.get_number_of_possible_trips_to_maximum_distance("C", "C", 30)

-This creenshot is inside QuanHaLe_documentation.doc and QuanHaLe_documentation.pdf
+This screenshot is inside QuanHaLe_documentation.doc and QuanHaLe_documentation.pdf

 Other unit tests that I have also set up
 •	This is to test Dijkstras’ Algorithm